 How do I access the library catalog?

-Click the Library Catalog tab located at the top of each LRC web page.
+Click the Library Catalog tab located near the top of the Library home page.
 Patrons may also access the catalog through the OPAC Online Catalog Resources page.
 This page contains additional links to the catalogs of a number of regional and state institutions including UNC-Asheville, Western Carolina University, the State Library of North Carolina and Haywood County Public Libraries.